SoftwareAG/c8y-releasenotes/content/release-10-9-0/announcements-10-9-0.md

 In 10.9 GA release, the prefix has been added, that means, the email now contains the proper link starting with "https", for example "https://demo.cumulocity.com".

-In case users added the prefix as a workaround manually in the template, they now need to revert this workaround.
+In case users added the prefix as a workaround manually in the template, they now must revert this workaround.

 #### Removal of Basic Auth browser-based authentication